Sushant Singh Rajput death: Centre accepts Bihar government’s recommendation of CBI inquiry

 The Kumar-led government has been criticised by Opposition leaders and allies alike for not helping the actor’s family in the case.

-The Bihar Police had launched an investigation into Rajput’s death after his father filed a first information report Chakraborty and her relatives on July 25.
+The Bihar Police had launched an investigation into Rajput’s death after his father filed a first information report against Chakraborty and her relatives on July 25.
 Singh accused Chakraborty of cheating his son and driving him to suicide.

 Chakraborty’s lawyer, meanwhile, said that the transfer of the case to CBI had no legal sanctity.
 “There can’t be transfer of a case which had no legal basis for Bihar to get involved,” Satish Maneshinde has said.
 “At most, it would be a ‘Zero FIR’ transferable to Mumbai Police.”